fablabbcn/fablabbcn-legacy-web/_posts/news-post/fabacademy18story.md

 type: blog
 teaserlatest: blog_loop_latest/smartcity17/smartcity17small.jpg
 teaserlist: blog_loop_latest/smartcity17/smartcity17small.jpg
-title: Fab Academy BCN 2017 Story
+title: Fab Academy BCN 2017 Stories
 meta: "Tomás Diez, Fab City Research Lab Director at IAAC and co-founder of Fab Lab Barcelona, has been invited as a keynote speaker at the Montreal World Design Summit with Alejandro Aravena, Jan Gehl and many other experts coming from all over the world."
 author: Marco Sanalitro
 date: 07/11/2017